shanthshivam/DBGym/README.md

 item.csv:	_item, x1, x2, ...
 trans.csv:	_trans, _user, _item, x1, x2, ...
 ```
-It is worth noticing that the name of files and columns should preferably without '.', and the column name begin with '_' indicates a key value instead of feature.
+It is worth noticing that the name of files and columns should preferably without `.`, and the column name begin with `_` indicates a key value instead of feature.

 # Quick Start

+With less than 5 lines of code, you can set up and carryout experiments using DBGym.

 ```Python
 from dbgym.run import run